thutahw/tp/docs/UserGuide.md

 DATETIME       | The date followed by the time of the appointment.
 It must be in <ins>DD-MM-YYYY HH:MM</ins> format.
 E.g. 20-01-2020 15:00
 DESCRIPTION    | The description of the appointment.
 It can be <ins>any text</ins> -- alphanumerical, special characters etc. are allowed.
 E.g. Wrist fracture check-up #3
 TAG            | The tag related to the appointment.
 It must only be <ins>alphanumerical</ins> and must not contain spaces or special characters.
 Can have multiple tags.
 E.g. Xray
+DURATION       | The <ins>integer</ins> duration of the appointment in minutes, not spanning more than <ins>one</ins> day and must <ins>not</ins> extend to the next day. <br> E.g. <br> 1.
+A new appointment at 23:58 can have maximum duration of 1 minute. <br> 2.
+An appointment at 00:00 can have a maximum duration of 1439 minutes.

 **Example:**<br>
 1. Type `editappt 6 on/12-10-2020 12:00` into the command box.